 3 Ingredient Paleo Hot Chocolate

-If you’re following a paleo lifestyle, you’ll be happy to know that you don’t have to miss out on sipping on a delicious cup of hot chocolate.
-This healthy hot chocolate recipe is so easy to make.
-It’s made with only three paleo ingredients: cocoa powder, almond milk, and coconut sugar.
+If you’re following a paleo lifestyle, you’ll be happy to know that you don’t have to miss out on sipping a delicious cup of hot cocoa.
+The paleo diet focuses on whole, unprocessed foods, which means traditional hot chocolate loaded with dairy and refined sugar doesn’t quite fit in.
+That’s why it’s so important to find simple ways to modify sweet treats like this.

 🍫 Recipe Highlights